Super Monkey Ball Banana Mania: Development

 Following the release of Super Monkey Ball: Banana Blitz HD and the support from the fans, the staff began talking about creating the next Super Monkey Ball game.
 According to director and producer Masao Shirosaki, they received a lot of feedback from the fans on how they "wanted original Super Monkey Ball and Super Monkey Ball 2 remakes", citing that had it not been for the voices of those fans, Banana Mania would never have come to be.
 The addition of support features was included to not make the game too difficult for players who have never played a Super Monkey Ball game.
 However, the development team did not want to change the structure of stages as they felt returning players might feel it would be an entirely different game from the originals.

 The game began development around March 2020, and was developed remotely due to the COVID-19 pandemic.
 Development lasted for about a year and a half.
-The game's theme song, "Hello Banana", was performed by the Banana Fritters, the members of which (Noriko Hidaka, Toshihiko Seki, and Kōichi Yamadera) also voice the game's characters.
+The game's theme song, "Hello Banana!!", was performed in Japanese by the Banana Fritters, the members of which (Noriko Hidaka, Toshihiko Seki, and Kōichi Yamadera) also voice the game's characters.